-Website enhancements during August, 2014, facilitated the implementation of online bill payment by credit card and ACH on the Kent County Water Authority website www.kentcountywater.org.
-Now all of our customers have convenient access to an online payment option.
-Credit card payments can also be taken at our office located at 1072 Main Street, West Warwick.
-Additional information on the credit card and ACH payment method can be obtained online or by contacting our customer service representatives at 401-821-9300.
+In August 2014, website enhancements facilitated the implementation of online bill payment by credit card and electronic check on the Kent County Water Authority website www.kentcountywater.org.
+Additional information on credit card and electronic check payment methods can be obtained online or by contacting any of our customer service representatives at (401) 821-9300.